 Manchester United manager José Mourinho has reached a deal with the Spanish state on a one-year suspended sentence in a long-running tax fraud case, Spain's El Mundo newspaper reports

-He was accused of owing nearly €3.3m in undeclared image rights revenue for 2011 and when he was Real Madrid manager.
+He was accused of owing nearly €3.3m in undeclared image rights revenue for 2011 and

 Mr Mourinho said earlier he had paid all the taxes he owed.